-Both now ..., O Queen of all, Bride of God, divine Lady, Mother of the King, flower of virginity, splendor of the angels, adornment of the celestial beings, great refuge of sinners: we hymn thee, O most holy one, as the savior of the world.
+Both now ..., O Queen of all, Bride of God, divine Sovereign Lady, Mother of the King, flower of virginity, splendor of the angels, adornment of the celestial beings, great refuge of sinners: we hymn thee, O most holy one, as the savior of the world.

-On the Praises, 4 Stichera of the venerable martyrs, in Tone I: Spec.
+On the Praises, 4 Stichera, in Tone I:

+Spec.
 Mel.: "Joy of the ranks of heaven ...":